antoinet/metasploit_re/README.md

  * https://metasploit.help.rapid7.com/docs/working-with-payloads
  * https://blog.cobaltstrike.com/2012/09/13/a-loader-for-metasploits-meterpreter/

-The payload descriptions in this repository are arrenged according to the metasploit naming convention:
+The payload descriptions in this repository are arranged according to the metasploit naming convention:

 > If you look at Metasploit’s payload list, you will also notice that some